blacklightpy/vaultofknowledge/The Difference between a King and a Commoner.md

 (1) Static Monism and Dynamic Monism
 (2) No. The Veda-s do not care about managing Vyavahaarika Sathya, except to ensure that people can be led to Brahma Jnaana.
 That is what the Shaasthra-s do.

+Which infidel said that?
+Let me know, so that I may slay him.
 Ardha-Naari-Eeshvar

 No, that's not in our religion.